 Don’t let Motion Sickness Prevent you From Enjoying a Cruise of a Lifetime.

 Motion sickness takes place when there is a mismatch between the information that the brain receives from the inner ear balance mechanism and what the eyes ‘see’.
-Motion sickness varies in intensity from person to person whilst children aged between 2-12 years are more prone to it.
+Seasickness varies in intensity from person to person whilst children aged between 2-12 years are more prone to it.
 Even if you are not prone to seasickness, things can change whilst you’re out on a cruise so we recommend that you bring along some preventative measures on board, just in case.
 Feeling miserable for 2-3 weeks is no fun for anyone.
-Here are 10 useful and practical tips for seasickness prevention:
+Here are 10 useful and practical tips for how to prevent seasickness:

 Size Matters.
 Much like less turbulence is felt on larger aeroplanes; the same theory applies on cruise ships.
 The larger the vessel, the less it is susceptible to unsettled waters due to its navigational technology to avoid storms as well as their stabiliser capabilities that suppresses the ship’s motion to provide for a smooth ride.